 The Silesian City of Wroclaw – Things to Do & Travel Guide

-Wroclaw is a small city in southwest Poland, and like several Polish cities, its stunning architecture attracts tourists.
-I too had to see this city for myself, and it was much bigger than I’d expected.
-(Helpful tip: it’s pronounced VROTS-WOV)
+Wroclaw is a small city in southwest Poland, and like several Polish cities, its stunning architecture is the main draw for tourists.
+(Helpful tip: it’s pronounced VROTS-WOV) I too had to see this city for myself, and it was much bigger than I’d expected.

 Something fun: My great-grandmother came from a small Silesian town near Wroclaw.
 She was a Polish Jew who married a Catholic Irishman – in the 1920s.
 How progressive is that?

 That’s on my mother’s side.
 What’s funny is that earlier ancestors on my father’s side came from the same area of Silesia!
 Small world.
-I know it doesn’t matter … Continue reading
+I … Continue reading

 Tags: europe, poland, silesia, wroclaw